 The most effective way for your elected officials to understand the industry and see the role your repair station plays in the local community is to invite them for a tour of your facility.
 This lets them see firsthand the value of your services, the people you employee, and the high standards of safety and quality that represent the industry.
 The personal interaction allows you to explain the repercussions of governmental micromanagement on your company, while giving elected officials a chance to interact with their constituents.

 Setting up a visit from your representative or senator requires patience and persistence.
 From helping to arrange the visit to providing materials to educate lawmakers about the industry and your business, ARSA is here to work with your throughout this entire process.
 Start by creating an invitation using this sample template and be sure to fill out and send your elected official a company profile so they can better understand the dynamics of your business.
-For further assistance, contact ARSA Vice President of Legislative Affairs Daniel Fisher.
+For further assistance, contact ARSA Executive Vice President Christian A. Klein.

 Attend a Town Hall Meeting